riboviz/riboviz/docs/user/riboviz_outputs.md

 ## `codon_ribodens.pdf`

 This plot shows a range of features and relates them to ribosome densitiy on the A, P and E sites.
 4 features are shown; Microarry, RNA.seq, tAI and tRNA.
-These are taken from the '--t-rna-file' if provided.
+These are taken from the `--t-rna-file` if provided.
 Each codon codon has a different value for each of these features, described generally here as a tRNA_value.
 These tRNA_values are plotted against the ribodensity at each site of the ribosome, showing any relationships or trends.

 Example codon_ribodens plot: